 Throughout their study, students will use their knowledge and skills acquired at Key Stage 4 to be able to approach the study of literature through the lens of historicism, encouraging the independent study of a range of texts within a shared context.
 The variety of assessment styles used, such as passage-based questions, unseen material, single-text questions, multiple-text questions, open- and closed-book approaches allows students to develop a wide range of skills, such as the ability to read critically, analyse, evaluate, and undertake independent research which are valuable for both further study and future employment.

 Students will explore aspects of Love through the ages, using unseen material and set texts.
 Students are prepared by reading widely in this topic area, reading texts from a range of authors and times.
-They will also study Othello, AQA Anthology of Love Poetry Through the Ages post-1900 and Jane Eyre.
+They will also study Othello, AQA Anthology of Love Poetry Through the Ages pre-1900 and The Great Gatsby.

 Students will refine their knowledge of a literature in a shared context through their study of works from 1945 to the present day.
 The course takes the end of WW2 as its historical starting point and explores both modern and contemporary literature’s engagement with some of the social, political, personal, and literary issues which have helped to shape the latter half of the 20th century and the early decades of the 21st century.
 They will study the poetry of Carol Ann Duffy, The Handmaid’s Tale and A Streetcar Named Desire, along with reading widely within the period to encounter a range of ideas and opinions.

 Students will also undertake an independent critical, comparative study of two texts of their choosing as part of their NEA (non-examined assessment) unit which counts for 20% of the overall grade.

 Throughout the study of each component, students will be required to complete regular response to exam questions.